MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/use.md

 ---
 title: Use the Awards and Recognition app
 description: Get started using the Awards and Recognition app.
+Learn how you can nominate co-workers and teams for awards, view your own recognitions, and manage your user settings.
 author: tshanep
 ms.author: shanep
 ms.reviewer: ellenwehrle